vitojph/intro-ling/programa-ingles-t1.md

 - Crystal, D. *The language revolution*.
 Wiley-Blackwell.
 2004.

 - Dediu, D. Levinson, S. C. "On the antiquity of language: the reinterpretation of Neandertal linguistic capacities and its consequences".
 Frontiers in Psychology.
 4 (397).
 2013.
-URL: `http://www.frontiersin.org/Journal/DownloadFile.ashx?pdf=1&FileId=45458&articleId=46239&Version=1&ContentTypeId=21&FileName=fpsyg-04-00397.pdf`

 - Kennealy, Ch. *The First Word: The search for de origins of Languages*.
 Penguin Books.
 2007.
 Parte 1 "Language is not a thing", capítulos 1-4.